 Recruiter Job Interview Questions to Ask

-Why are you looking for a new job?
 If the candidate is unemployed, of course, this question is irrelevant to why she is looking for a new job.
-But for the employed candidates, this a good question to assess what the candidate is really looking for—and if your company can fulfill that objective.
+But for the employed candidates leaving their current job, this a good question to assess what the candidate is really looking for—and if your company can fulfill that objective.

 Most people, of course, are going to say that they are looking for something new with opportunities for growth and further career development or similar generic reasons.
 So, you will want to follow up with these next two questions.